kscuben/demo/README.md

 This is an intro to Git from udemy
 #Header2
-just some updates,on a branch ,seeing in folder
+just some updates,on a branch

+causing issues again